highamm/datascience234/docs/10-merging.md

 3. Evaluate whether the following statement is true or false: an `inner_join()` will always result in a data set with the same or fewer rows than a `left_join()`.

+4. Evaluate whether the following statement is true or false: a `left_join()` will always result in a data set with the same number of rows as a `semi_join()` on the same two data sets.

 ## Filtering Joins

 Filtering joins (`semi_join()` and `anti_join()`) are useful if you would only like to keep the variables in one data set, but you want to filter out observations by a variable in the second data set.